-Yes No

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? no

-If "yes," please complete the following:

-Early action closing date

-Early action notification date

-C22 Is your early action plan a "restric tive" plan under wl nich you limit students from applying to other early plans?

 C22 Yes No

+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? x

+C22 If "yes," please complete the following:

+C22 Early action closing date

+C22 Early action notification date

+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-C22
+C22 Yes No C22